 Bundling, also known as multi-policy discount, can often save you money by going through the same carrier for more than one type of insurance.
 Oftentimes, insurance policies you’re required to have are the easiest to bundle and save on—think home and auto insurance—so you could be missing out if you currently have a house and car and don’t bundle.

 Even if you aren’t planning to update your coverage immediately, it can be beneficial to at least review your current policy on a regular basis.
 It’s especially important to make sure your coverage meets your needs if you find yourself in one of the following situations:

-Not only will the right insurance policy lessen the impact of any financial stressors associated with these losses, but it will also provide invaluable peace of mind.
-At SelectQuote, we can help you through the complexities of purchasing home insurance by comparing some of the most trusted carriers in just minutes.
+Not only will the right insurance policy reduce the impact of any financial stressors associated with these losses, but it will also provide invaluable peace of mind.
+At SelectQuote, we can help you through the complexities of purchasing home insurance by quickly and easily comparing plans from trusted carriers.
 We can answer your questions, explain the details of your coverage, help you find opportunities for discounts and more.

 Looking for homeowners insurance?
 Let SelectQuote help find the coverage that is right for you.